DataFire/Integrations/integrations/generated/evetech/README.md

     * loyalty_points **required** `integer`: loyalty_points integer

 ### get_characters_character_id_mail
 Return the 50 most recent mail headers belonging to the character that match the query criteria.
-Queries can be filtered by label, and last_mail_id can be used to paginate backwards.
+Queries can be filtered by label, and last_mail_id can be used to paginate backwards

 ---
 Alternate route: `/dev/characters/{character_id}/mail/`